-This is a guilt-free introverting roadmap for the introverts, the extroverts, the ambiverts, and all the verts in between who crave a little alone time.
+This is a guilt-free introverting roadmap for the introverts, the extroverts, the ambiverts, and anyone who craves a little alone time.

 It wasn’t until I began to simplify my life, and create more time for solo-walks, long writing sessions, and other quiet, thoughtful things that I realized I was an introvert.
 I love connecting with other humans, but I need them all to go away for a little while every day too.